buccaneerai/bottlenose/README.md

 import { map } from 'rxjs/operators';
 import { mean } from '@bottlenose/rxstats';

-// using the row$ csv from the prior example const mean$ = row$.pipe( map(row => row.systolicBp),
+// using the row$ data from the prior example const mean$ = row$.pipe( map(row => row.systolicBp),
   mean() // calculate the mean on one of the columns